-The entrance was a big oval shaped hole in a deep corner of this icy cauldron.
+The entrance was a big oval-shaped hole in a deep corner of this icy cauldron.

-First impressions were that this was going to be pretty amazing, but unfortunately being inside the cave was a bit of an anti-climax.
+My first impressions were that this was going to be pretty amazing, but unfortunately being inside the cave was a bit of an anti-climax.

-But, as we walked towards the light we were met with an amazing dark ice feature that looked to have only a few more days in it until it would met away and collapse.
+But, as we walked towards the light we were met with an amazing dark ice feature that looked to have only a few more days in it until it would melt away and collapse.

 This was the highlight of the tour and a stunning sight.

 And with that, we turned around and walked back the way we came.

 The rope that you use to scale the glacier is damp and filthy.
 Neither of us had suitable gloves so went with bare hands.

 It won’t ruin your day but for some basic comfort, some tough waterproof gloves will do this trick.

 As mentioned, one of the others on our tour very nearly had a nasty fall through no real fault of his own.